 The institute’s activities are the responsibility of its director and assistant director, who are both chosen for a three-year term.
 Both are scholars whose research interests are connected with Greece.
-Additionally, the institute staff includes a senior administrator, a research and office assistant, as well as one or several trainees.
-The institute’s guesthouse at Koroneos Building is managed by a caretaker, a secretary, and a cleaner.
+Additionally, the institute staff includes a research officer, a administrative coordinator, as well as one or several trainees.
+The institute’s guesthouse at Koroneos Building is managed by a coordinator, a property manager, and a cleaner.

 Staff at Koroneos Building

 Building Coordinator: Vasiliki Katsantoni

 Property Manager: Joakim Stavropoulos

 Staff 1984 –

 Directors 1984 –

 1.8.1988 – 31.7.1992 Jaakko Frösén

 1.8.2000 – 31.7.2004 Leena Pietilä-Castrén

 1.1.2008 – 30.6.2013 Martti Leiwo